A machine learning approach to tomographic pattern generation and classification of quantum states of light: Introduction

 This paper is organized as follows.
 In Secs.~\ref{sec:optical_tomograms} and~\ref{sec:wgan_network_arch_dataset_prep} we briefly review the salient features of an optical tomogram, the WGAN algorithm, and the convolutional neural network-based architecture that we have used for our purpose.
-In Section~\ref{sec:results_Fock_CS_PACS_Fadrny_experiment} we present our results on the efficacy of the WGAN algorithm in training the machine to recognize input tomograms for the Fock states, the CS and the $1$-PACS.
+In Sec.~\ref{sec:results_Fock_CS_PACS_Fadrny_experiment} we present our results on the efficacy of the WGAN algorithm in training the machine to recognize input tomograms for the Fock states, the CS and the $1$-PACS.
 In all three cases, the plots of the mean photon numbers and the variances in the $x$-quadrature computed from the generated tomograms have been presented and discussed.
 A detailed investigation on the role played by the choice of colormaps has been included.
 We have also compared other quantities obtained from these generated tomograms with those from a recent experiment reported in the literature~\cite{Fadrny:2024}, to establish the extent of success of the training program.
 We conclude with some remarks and outlook in Sec.~\ref{sec:concluding_remarks}.
-Plots corresponding to the $p$-quadrature are presented in Appendix~\ref{sec:appendix_variances_p_quadratures}.
-Appendix~\ref{sec:appendix_noise_models} comprises plots corresponding to noise models used in the training process.
+Appendix~\ref{sec:appendix_numerical_arrays} extends our analysis to input and output data represented as numerical arrays, rather than the RGB format used in the main text.
+In Appendix~\ref{sec:appendix_choice_of_err_tol}, we elaborate on the error tolerance required for correctly classifying the states in this work.
+Appendix~\ref{sec:appendix_noise_models} comprises plots corresponding to noise models used in the training process, and Appendix~\ref{sec:appendix_real_expts} considers real experimental data for training the WGAN algorithm.
+In Appendix~\ref{sec:appendix_Wasserstein_based_confusion_matrix}, we quantify the performance of our classification procedure using a Wasserstein distance-based confusion matrix.
+Finally, plots corresponding to the $p$-quadrature are presented in Appendix~\ref{sec:appendix_variances_p_quadratures}.